-Arkansas' Oldest Drug Store There has been a drug store at 115 East Broadway, the corner of Bettis Street and Broadway on the town square in Pocahontas, since 1852, making it the oldest pharmacy in Arkansas at the same location.
+Arkansas' Oldest Drug Store

+There has been a drug store at 115 East Broadway, the corner of Bettis Street and Broadway on the town square in Pocahontas, since 1852, making it the oldest pharmacy in Arkansas at the same location.
 The Futrell family has owned and operated the pharmacy there since 1962, as Futrell's Pharmacy.
-A visit to Futrell's takes you back in time.
 They still have a soda fountain and they still make a great milkshake and serve hot coffee!
-If you get there between 7 and 8 a.m., though, don't expect to get a seat at a table because that's the Pocahontas old timers hour at Futrell's and the regulars will already occupy every seat in the place, as they exchange stories and discuss the local rumor mill.
-Marilyn's Clogging and Music Studio Marilyn's Clogging Company, at 111 North Marr Street, has helped with the revitalization of downtown Pocahontas by regularly bringing crowds of kids, parents, and fans to the town square.
-In addition to daily clogging classes and performances, a large Taekwondo group holds regular classes and competitions in Marilyn's spacious building.
-Marilyn's almost always has something going on.
-Any time you're in town and see activity at the Clogging Company, feel free to stop in and watch as they learn, rehearse, and perform. http://marilynsclogging.com/ Old Frisco Train Depot The local train depot was built at 200 McDonald Street, near the riverside, in 1921.
-The Frisco Railroad picked up their tracks and left Pocahontas in the 1980s, and the City of Pocahontas now owns the restored old depot, which houses the local Visitor
+If you get there between 7 and 8 a.m., though, don't expect to get a seat at a table because that's the Pocahontas old timers hour at Futrell's and the regulars will already occupy every seat in the place, as they exchange stories and memories.

-Information Center.
+Old Frisco Train Depot

+The local train depot was built in 1921 at 200 McDonald Street, near the riverside.
+The Frisco Railroad picked up their tracks and left Pocahontas in the 1980s, and the City of Pocahontas now owns the restored old depot, which houses the local Visitor Information Center and a museum of local transportation and commerce.
 There's also a restored railroad caboose on display at the old depot.

-Fitness Worx Health Club If you are looking for a place to continue your regular athletic workouts when you're in Pocahontas, visit Fitness Worx on the eastern side of the historic district at 306 McDonald Street, beside the town's old train depot.
-Housed in a building constructed during World War II to dehydrate eggs to be sent to American servicemen fighting overseas, Fitness Worx is well equipped to provide a good physical workout.
+Fitness Worx Health Club

+Looking for a place to continue your athletic workouts when you're in Pocahontas?
+Visit Fitness Worx on the eastern side of the historic district at 306 McDonald Street, beside the town's old train depot.
+It's in a building constructed during World War II to dehydrate eggs to be sent to American servicemen fighting overseas, Fitness Worx is well equipped to provide a good physical workout.